Establishment in 1953

 Year of 1971-1988

-In April 1971, as the first subsidiary of Gifu Plastic Industry, Risu Kogyo Co.,ltd. was established.
-It started as a sales division focusing on the civil engineering and construction industries, dealing with PVC pipe fittings, various building materials, and civil engineering supplies.
+In April 1971, Risu Kogyo Co., Ltd. was established as the first subsidiary of Gifu Plastic Industry.
+It began as a sales division dedicated to the civil engineering and construction sectors, handling PVC pipe fittings, building materials, and various civil engineering supplies.

-After the establishment of Risu Kogyo, the development of PVC pipe fittings expanded to include water supply fittings, drainage fittings, thin-walled drainage pipes, sewage pipes, and other types of fittings and sewage basins for various applications.
-This led to closer customer-oriented sales and product development efforts.
+Following its establishment, the development of PVC pipe fittings expanded to include water supply and drainage fittings, thin-walled drainage pipes, sewage pipes, and a wide range of related products such as basins for sewage systems.
+These developments enabled more customer-focused sales activities and product development tailored to market needs.

 Year of 1971-1988

-Furthermore, a high-performance large-scale sheet extrusion molding machine was introduced, enabling in-house sheet production.
-This allowed for stable quality and cost reduction.
-The introduction of this first machine laid the foundation for an integrated production system from sheet production to molding.
+A key milestone was the introduction of a high-performance, large-scale sheet extrusion molding machine, which enabled in-house sheet production.
+This not only ensured stable quality but also contributed to cost reduction.
+The installation of this first machine laid the groundwork for a fully integrated production system, from sheet extrusion to final molding.

 Year of 1971-1988

-In 1985, Risu Co., Ltd. was established as a separate entity for the sales and planning departments of household goods.
-To meet the diverse needs of consumers, the company established a system to plan and develop unique products of higher value from both long-term and short-term perspectives.
+Established in 1985, Risu Co., Ltd. became a dedicated entity for the sales and planning of household goods.
+In response to the evolving and diverse needs of consumers, the company developed a system to create original, high-value products with both long-term vision and short-term responsiveness.

 Year of 1989-2002

-We have responded promptly and accurately to major environmental changes such as the economic bubble, subsequent recession, rapid IT advancement, and globalization.
+We have responded promptly and effectively to major environmental shifts, including the economic bubble, its subsequent collapse, rapid advances in IT, and the acceleration of globalization.

-We have also been quick to initiate product development that incorporates recycled materials and universal designs, resulting in significant achievements across a wide range of industries.
+In parallel, we have proactively pursued product development that incorporates recycled materials and universal design principles.
+These initiatives have led to significant achievements across a wide range of industries.

 Year of 1989-2002

-The use of industrial containers began with primary industry sectors such as fisheries and agriculture and later expanded to secondary industries such as automotive and machinery manufacturing.
-In addition to large containers for automotive parts, containers with conductivity and stackability, as well as reusable two-colored containers and foldable containers for transitioning away from corrugated cardboard, were developed.
+The use of industrial containers began in primary industries such as fisheries and agriculture, and later expanded into secondary sectors including automotive and machinery manufacturing.
+Over time, we developed a diverse range of specialized containers—such as large containers for automotive parts, stackable and conductive containers, reusable two-tone containers, and foldable containers designed as alternatives to corrugated cardboard.

 Year of 1989-2002